SYS_CLOCK: 2026-01-21 00:00:00 UTC

 Its original intention is to protect citizen privacy.
 This goal itself is not problematic.

-But its side effects are rarely discussed: Compliance costs became a death trap for small businesses, a moat for giants.According to estimates by the International Association of Privacy Professionals (IAPP),the total cost for Fortune 500 companies to comply with GDPR exceeded $7.8 billion.
+But its side effects are rarely discussed: Compliance costs often impose a crushing burden on small businesses while reinforcing giants' moats.According to estimates by the International Association of Privacy Professionals (IAPP),the total cost for Fortune 500 companies to comply with GDPR exceeded $7.8 billion.

 This $7.8 billion is just a number on the financial statements for Google, Microsoft, Amazon.
-But for European native startups, it might be a death sentence pronounced before birth.
+But for European native startups, it might be an entry barrier that is nearly impossible to absorb at birth.

 Regulation should not become a shackle for the weak and a safety deposit box for the strong.
-When compliance costs exceed the marginal benefits of innovation, the system has already entered a 'trap of mediocrity.'
+When compliance costs exceed the marginal benefits of innovation, the system is more likely to slide into a low-innovation equilibrium.

-4.3 AI Act: The Trap of Precautionary Regulation
+4.3 AI Act: The Dilemma of Precautionary Regulation

 In 2024, the EU passed the Artificial Intelligence Act, the world's first comprehensive AI regulatory legislation.